 Sliding Fee Discount Program:

-EAT offers a sliding discount for certain medical services.
-The discount is based on income and if qualified, can reduce self-pay amounts owed from 10%, 20%, 40%, 60%, 80%, and 100%.
-Please note that prescription refills are not covered.
+EAT serves all patients regardless of inability to pay and offers a sliding discount for certain medical services.
+The discount is based on family size and income and if qualified, can reduce self-pay amounts owed from 25%, 50%, 75%, and 100%.

-For those who seek treatment at our Community Health Centers, you may qualify for the sliding fee discount based on your income.
+For those who seek treatment at our Community Health Centers, you may qualify for the sliding fee discount based on your family size and income.
 In order to be considered you must verify your estimated annual income each year.
-This health discount is available for all residents and non-residents who visit our clinics and is based on your income level.
+This health discount is available for all residents and non-residents who visit our clinics and is based on your family size and income level.

 If You Have Health Insurance